California CCW Permit

 If you do not own any handguns in California;

-You can attend the first-half of the class (Classroom Portion covering Gun Safety, Situational Awareness, Use of Force, Legal Issues, etc.) and then return at a later date to complete the second half of the course (Range Training, weapon handling and shooting fundamentals) This is great for 1st time gun owners and people considering the purchase of a firearm for CCW or home defense, or for obtaining your Multi-State CCW Permit valid outside of California.
+You can attend the first 8-hour day of class (Classroom Portion covering Gun Safety, Situational Awareness, Use of Force, Legal Issues, etc.) and then return at a later date to complete the second half of the course (Range Training, weapon handling and shooting fundamentals listed on our Class Schedule Page) This is great for 1st time gun owners and people considering the purchase of a firearm for CCW or home defense, or for obtaining your Multi-State CCW Permit valid outside of California.

 If you have your own handgun registered to you with CAL DOJ in California;